 Through a detailed examination of international and national jurisprudence, this project examines the concept of ‘imminence’ in international protection to determine whether a systematic, principled approach is possible.
 In addition to its scholarly innovation, the project will have practical benefits for the refugee decision-making process, and ultimately for displaced people themselves.

-The project is supported by an Australian Research Council Discovery Grant held by Professor Jane McAdam (UNSW), Professor Michelle Foster (Melbourne) and Professor Hélène Lambert (University of Wollongong).
-The project’s Research Associate is Adrienne Anderson.
+The project is supported by an Australian Research Council Discovery Grant held by Professor Jane McAdam (UNSW), Professor Michelle Foster (Melbourne) and Professor Hélène Lambert (UTS).

 Justice in exile: A study of States’ obligations to ensure refugees’ access to courts under international law (Emma Dunlop)

 This PhD project investigates the scope and content of States’ obligations to provide refugees with access to courts under international refugee law, international human rights law, and customary international law.
 The project will also examine how State obligations to give refugees access to domestic courts have been interpreted and implemented in practice.

 Beyond storytelling: The meaningful participation of refugees in decision-making processes (Tristan Harley)